Fire Drills observed by Fire Risk Consultancy Services

 To be undertaken on an agreed date.

-Will be undertaken by experienced fire safety consultant(s) who have attended the Fire Service College in Moreton-in-Marsh, Gloucester studying the academic disciplines associated with Fire Safety.
-The consultant will have completed the requisite fire safety qualifications and have at least 5 years fire safety enforcement experience working for Local Authority Fire & Rescue Services in the Fire Safety department.
+Your fire drills will be observed by experienced fire safety consultant(s) who have attended the Fire Service College in Moreton-in-Marsh, Gloucester studying the academic disciplines associated with Fire Safety.
+The consultant will have completed the requisite fire safety qualifications and have at least 5 years of fire safety enforcement experience working for Local Authority Fire & Rescue Services in the Fire Safety department.

 30 minutes to 1 hour approximately.